Processing for traditional B&W film in 1 bath

 No special processor needed (use standard processing tanks and reels)

 The tried and true Df96 Monobath formula is now available in lightweight powder form, for economical shipping, indefinite shelf-life and home processing simplicity!
 Still the same motion picture quality solution that guarantees high-resolution, fine grain, a long density scale, and uniform development latitude.
 Now formulated for mail-order efficiency!

 For Simplified B&W Processing At Any Room Temperature.
 68-82°F (20-28°C)

-Processes: 16+ rolls of B&W film with just one chemical.
+Processes: 16+ rolls of B&W film with 1 liter of just one chemical.

 The worries of too much development, dilution, time or agitation are gone.
 Stop bath?
 Fixer?
 Hardener?
 Gone the way of One-Hour-Photos and formaldehyde.
 Meet the labtender’s best friend, served neat.
 It may be clear and odorless but please do not drink it. ☠️😵👨🏻🔬